arximboldi/lager/doc/actions.rst

 ------------------

 It is important to note that **actions are values**.
-They are a declarative description of what you happen, not the happening in itself.
+They are a declarative description of what may happen, not the happening in itself.
 In the :ref:`Model` section we discuss value-semantic design in detail.
 All those concerns also apply to the design of actions.